FreeClimbAPI/nodejs-sdk/DefaultApi.md

   // Array<string> | Only show calls belonging to the given applicationId.
 This parameter can be repeated to return calls from multiple Applications. (optional)
   applicationId: ["AP62ECB020842930cc01FFCCfeEe150AC32DcAEc8a"],

+  // number | The minimum riskScore that should be included in the list. (optional)
+  riskScoreMin: 1,

+  // number | The maximum riskScore that should be included in the list. (optional)
+  riskScoreMax: 1,
 };

 apiInstance